A Case for Partitioned Bloom Filters: Weak spots in the domain

 There are two ways that Bloom filters can be used, and two different points of view regarding false positives: \begin{enumerate} \item Filter point of view: having a filter, in which elements were inserted along time, test new elements using the filter. \item Element point of view: for a specific element, test it against many different filters that show up, to see if the element is present in them. \end{enumerate}

-The first usage is the more normal, for which we want to know the global average false positive rate.
+The first usage is the more normal, for which we want to know the global average FPR.
 The second usage corresponds to the packet forwarding scenario, where at each node (representing an element) many different filters arrive (each one representing a path that a packet took to reach the node).
-For this second usage we want to know, for each specific element in the domain, the average false positive rate over all possible filters (considering some fixed $k$, $m$, and $n$) that do not include the element.
+For this second usage we want to know, for each specific element in the domain, the average FPR over all possible filters that do not include the element, for each given combination of $k$, $m$, and $n$.
 Particularly relevant is the question of whether this per-element rate is the same for all elements (the global average) or whether it is non-uniform, varying for different elements.

-For partitioned Bloom filters, with $k$ independent parts, accessed by $k$ independent hash functions, the per-element false positive rate is the same for all elements, and equal to the global average.
+For partitioned Bloom filters, with $k$ independent parts, accessed by $k$ independent hash functions, the per-element FPR is the same for all elements, and equal to the global average.
 But for standard Bloom filters, the possibility of hash collisions makes some elements have less than $k$ independent bits to test.
-We have thus a non-uniform distribution of false positives: for a given element having $d < k$ different bit positions to test, the average false positive rate will be higher than for those elements for which no collisions occurred.
+We have thus a non-uniform distribution of false positives: for a given element having $d < k$ different bit positions to test, the average FPR will be higher than for those elements for which no collisions occur.
 Elements suffering collisions are then \emph{weak spots} in the domain: they will be considered more often than expected as belonging to filters against which they are tested.
 As we will see, for elements suffering several hash function collisions, the false positive rate can be more than one order of magnitude larger than expected.
-We now derive an exact formula for the per-element false positive rate.
+We now derive an exact formula for the per-element FPR.